learn-co-students/swift-functionFun-lab-ios-apply-000/README.md

 `xcode-select --install`

 * Once this installation is complete, you can move onto the next step.
-Below is a screenshot of me typing in the necessary command before I hit the return key to execute it.
+Below is a screenshot where we're typing in the necessary command before hitting the return key to execute it.

 ![xfun](http://i.imgur.com/jEB36Qc.png)